tiefenthaler/uv-datascience-project-template/docs/guides/cookiecutter.md

 Based on your choices, the template will:

-1. Generate appropriate configuration files
+1. Generate appropriate configuration files, including an example application that demonstrates best practices for FastAPI state management and model checkpointing.
 2. Set up documentation structure if `docs_mkdocs="y"`
 3. Configure GitHub Actions if `github_actions_ci="y"`
 4. Set up dev containers if `use_vscode_devcontainer="y"`